davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * Friend wrote a NodeJS API in express
-    * I clone the source code and run the API
+    * I clone the source code
-    * I make a call
+    * I start the api and make a request

 ----